xinxinhuang/ABTv1/docs/arena-development.md

 # Arena Development Summary

-## Current Implementation (as of July 11, 2025)
+## Current Implementation (as of July 25, 2025)

 ### Overview

-We've implemented a real-time battle system for the ABT Booster Game that allows players to create and accept battle challenges with pre-selected cards.
+We've implemented a consolidated real-time battle system (V2) for the ABT Booster Game that allows players to create and accept battle challenges with pre-selected humanoid cards.
 The system follows a "stake and play" model where players put up one of their cards as a stake, with the winner claiming the loser's card plus receiving a bonus card.
 The battle system follows a rock-paper-scissors style combat mechanic with card type advantages and attribute-based resolution, while leveraging Supabase for player authentication, battle state management, and card ownership transfers.

+**Note**: The legacy battle system (V1) has been completely removed as part of a comprehensive code cleanup.
+All battle functionality now uses the V2 system exclusively.

 ### Core Features